TechnoCultureClub/parlez-vous-impression-3d/en/README.md

-# 3d-printing-book
+# Do you speak 3D printing?

-gitbook sur l'impression 3D | gitbook about 3D printing
+A resource in the form of frequently asked questions for workshop facilitators, librarians and teachers about 3D printing.